MiladSoltanalipour/concrete_strength_prediction/README.md

 # Know more

-If you are curious to know more about this program, please read the following descriptions.

 This program predicts the concrete compressive strength depending on its age.

 It is based on Eurocode-2 Design of Concrete Structures - Part 1-1: General rules and rules for buildings, Clause 3.1.2 part (6).
 According to this clause, the concrete compressive strength is estimated if the following 3 items are available: